maj34/maj34/README.md

 ## Hi There 👋
 Hello, I'm MinJeong Ma, dreaming of becoming a **AI Developer** specializing in Computer Vision :)

-I'm going to graduate from Kookmin University in August 2023,
+I am going to graduate from Kookmin University in August 2023,

 major in **AI Big Data & Management**, and minor in Computer Science.